pascallaliberte/sharpen.page/index.md

 As a side effect, you'll be more confident about the decisions you make about your product.

+Here's how to [send me an email](mailto:pascal@pascallaliberte.me) and I'll be glad to help you sharpen your product.
+{: .cta }

-## I can help <mark>the next time...</mark>
+## <mark>I can help if...</mark>

+* You have **made a big sale of a service or customized product to a B2B client** and would like to find out the core reason (the job-to-be-done) of that one big purchase so you can tweak how you approach new B2B clients;
+* You have **made a number of sales of a SaaS or physical product** and would like to find out if there's a commonality to the buyers so you can tweak how you speak about your product and how you package it;
+* You have **subscribers cancelling their subscription** and you'd like to know what caused them to switch away from your product;
+* You have been **building the wrong features** and you're looking to better understand what your buyers need so you can give the right direction to your product team;
 * You are **putting together a product** and you'd like more confidence on how to price it;
-* You have **made a big sale of a service or customized product to a B2B client** and would like to find out the core reason (the job-to-be-done) of the purchase so you can tweak how you approach new B2B clients;
-* You have **made a number of sales of a product** and would like to find out the core reason (the job-to-be-done) of the purchase so you can tweak how you market your product and how you package it;
-* You are **about to add some features** but you don't know if they'll contribute to buyer anxieties about your product;
-* You have **started to map out the Forces of Progress Diagrams of your offering(s)** and would like some feedback about your choices;
-* You are **getting more than 10,000 visits to your site** and would like to test out different marketing copy so you can see if you can increase your revenue.
+* You are **getting more than 10,000 visits to your site** and would like to test out different marketing copy so you can see if you can increase your revenue;
+* You have **started using the Jobs-To-Be-Done tools** and aren't sure if you're missing something, and would like to get feedback so you can good at using them for managing your product's development.
 {: .home-jobs }

+In short:
-In short, <mark>I help fix your hesitations about your product</mark>.
+<mark>I help fix your hesitations about your product</mark>.
 {: .intro }

+See your situation listed?
+[Send me an email](mailto:pascal@pascallaliberte.me) to tell me what you're up against, {: .cta }

 ---